ygorcosta/wedeploy.com/ui/src/pages/docs/intro/feature-overview.md

 ## Intuitive user interfaces

-WeDeploy offers two interfaces to make it easy to monitor and manage the projects and its services.
+WeDeploy offers two interfaces to make it easy to monitor and manage the projects and their services.

-The **[WeDeploy Console](/docs/intro/using-the-console.html)** lets you monitor resource allocation, running services health, and more with intuitive browser-based navigation, real-time graphs, and interactive debugging tools.
+The **[WeDeploy Console](/docs/intro/using-the-console.html)** lets you monitor resource allocation, run service health checks, and more with intuitive browser-based navigation, real-time graphs, and interactive debugging tools.

 The **[WeDeploy Command-line Interface (CLI)](/docs/intro/using-the-command-line.html)** provides you control from the comfort of a terminal.
 It’s powerful, yet easily scriptable, with handy commands to interact with your projects.